charmplusplus/charm/doc/debugger/manual.rst

 Record Replay
 ~~~~~~~~~~~~~

-The ``record replay`` feature does not work well with spontaneous
+The *Record Replay* feature does not work well with spontaneous
 events.
 Load balancing is the most common form of spontaneous event in
 that it occurs periodically with no other causal event.
-As per

 .. figure:: figs/snapshot3.png
    :name: snapshot3